 The network shall, on the first expiry of the timer T3560, retransmit the SECURITY MODE COMMAND message and shall reset and start timer T3560.
 This retransmission is repeated four times, i.e. on the fifth expiry of timer T3560, the procedure shall be aborted.

-NOTE: If the SECURITY MODE COMMAND message was sent to create a mapped 5GS security context during inter-system change from S1 mode to N1 mode, then the network does not generate new values for the nonceAMF and the nonceUE, but includes the same values in the SECURITY MODE COMMAND message (see the subclause 6.7.2 in 3GPP TS 33.501 [16]).
+NOTE: If the SECURITY MODE COMMAND message was sent to create a mapped 5G NAS security context during inter-system change from S1 mode to N1 mode, then the network does not generate new values for the nonceAMF and the nonceUE, but includes the same values in the SECURITY MODE COMMAND message (see the subclause 6.7.2 in 3GPP TS 33.501 [16]).

 c) Collision between security mode control procedure and registration, service request or de-registration procedure not indicating switch off.